Madagascar ragwort

 Other similar species

-Gravel groundsel (Senecio skirrhoden) can look identical to Madagascar ragwort.
-The most reliable identifier is the width of the ‘bracts’ around base of the flower head where it attaches to the stalk.
-Gravel groundsel usually has bracts that are wider than 0.8 mm, whereas Madagascar ragwort has bracts that are 0.8mm or smaller.
+Gravel groundsel (Senecio skirrhoden) is widespread in New Zealand and can look identical to Madagascar ragwort, but is more commonly found on roadside and gravelly/sandy areas rather than in pasture.
+The most reliable way to distinguish the two is the width of the ‘bracts’ around base of the flower head where it attaches to the stalk.
+Gravel groundsel usually has bracts that are wider than 0.8 mm, whereas Madagascar ragwort has bracts that are 0.8mm or smaller (see pictures).
 A 10x magnifying glass is usually needed to be able to measure this accurately.
 The size and shape of the leaves can also be used as an indicator, but these are often unreliable.
-Gravel groundsel is more commonly found on roadside and gravelly/sandy areas.

 From a distance, a paddock of yellow flowering giant buttercup (Ranunculus acris) or creeping butter cup (Ranunculus repens) can look superficially similar to a Madagascar ragwort infestation, but these are easily distinguished by their buttercup-type flower and leaf shape.